 Fundamentally, ERM provides a wide range of services and data resources to help maximize SLU's ability to attract, enroll, retain and graduate talented and diverse students who are dedicated to changing the world for the better.

-ERM currently consists of 139 team members supporting nine departments.
+ERM currently consists of more than 125 team members supporting nine departments.

 Office of Admission

 The Office of Admission (OA) leads the University's efforts to identify and attract the most talented, diverse and dedicated students.
 OA assists prospective undergraduate and graduate students with their admission to SLU through counseling, tours, information sessions and special events.
 OA also provides outreach to high schools and community colleges, participates in college and career fairs, and hosts receptions and college readiness workshops throughout the United States and internationally.
 SLU admission counselors support students and families from their initial point of contact with the University until they are enrolled and proud Billikens.

 Enrollment and Retention Management Communication (ERMC) supports the University's SEM goals for increasing enrollments in targeted student populations and high-capacity academic programs.
 Working in close alignment with academic departments, ERMC assists in the development of recruitment and retention marketing strategies, communication plans, materials and displays.
 ERMC currently supports the communication efforts for the SEM plan; summer studies, pre-college and access programs; international initiatives; military and veteran initiatives; and high capacity and assigned academic degree programs.

 Enrollment Outreach and Territory Development